pangolindex/scripts/python/twitter_bot/readme.md

 This is the bot of [Pangolin Aprs](https://twitter.com/PangolinAPRs) account.

+You need to get api keys in [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) and if you want to upload images, you will need to request [elevated access](https://developer.twitter.com/en/portal/products/elevated).

 This bot has the following functions:
 - **Tweet the top 6 aprs** of pangolin farms, every 8 hours